tin6150/covid19_care_capacity_map/README.rst

 	cases
 	covidtrack_daily.csv		# API download, should have historical case data for all states

-					# need a script to generate geojson...
+					# need a script to generate gson5 ...

 Data files for web app